davehasacat/airflow-stocks-elt/README.md

 This proof of concept serves as a strong foundation.
 The next steps for expanding this project include:

- - [ ] **Scale Ingestion with Airflow Params**: Parameterize the DAGs to accept a list of tickers, allowing for the ingestion of hundreds of stocks in parallel using Dynamic Task Mapping.
+* [ ]**Migrate to Polygon.io for Scalable Ingestion**: Transition from Alpha Vantage to a professional-grade API.
+This includes refactoring the controller DAG to dynamically fetch the entire list of available stock tickers, allowing the pipeline to automatically scale from a few tickers to thousands without code changes.
- - [ ] **Implement an Incremental Loading Strategy**: Shift from a "truncate and load" pattern to an "append and merge" pattern to preserve historical data.
+* [ ]**Implement an Incremental Loading Strategy**: Evolve the data loading pattern from "truncate and load" to an incremental approach.
+This will preserve historical data and significantly improve performance by only processing new or updated records on each run.
- - [ ] **Build Out dbt Marts Layer**: Create final analytical tables, such as weekly/monthly aggregations and technical indicators (e.g., moving averages).
+* [ ]**Build Out dbt Marts Layer**: With a robust data foundation in place, the final step is to create the analytics layer.
+This involves building dbt models for key financial indicators (e.g., moving averages, volatility metrics) that will directly feed into back-testing trading strategies.

 ## Documentation